 IV.
 In relation to communities, I will:

-1. Learn about the communities that I work within and enact curriculum programs which are responsive to those contexts and community priorities.
+1. Learn about the communities that I work within and enact curriculum programs that are responsive to those contexts and community priorities.

 2. Connect with people, services and agencies within the communities that support children and families.